Data Centers in Ostrava

 Network & Connectivity Ecosystem

 Ostrava operates as a sturdy secondary market, providing critical path diversity for regional networks.
-The digital infrastructure is professional and integrated into the broader European backbone.
+The digital infrastructure is integrated into the broader European backbone, supporting high-capacity data transport across borders.

-Carrier Density & Carrier Neutrality: Carrier count: over 10.
-As of September 2025, the market features a stable mix of regional providers and major international carriers.
-Facilities are generally carrier-neutral, providing flexible options for selecting service providers and managing network costs.
+Carrier Density & Carrier Neutrality: Carrier count: over 10, as of September 2025.
+The market features a stable mix of regional providers and major international carriers.
+Facilities are generally carrier-neutral, providing flexible options for managing network costs and path redundancy.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
-While local on-ramps are not present, Ostrava connects to major environments via high-capacity private waves to Prague, which serves as the primary national gateway for cloud services.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+While local on-ramps for AWS or Microsoft Azure are not present, Ostrava connects to these environments via high-capacity private waves to Prague, the national gateway for major cloud services.

 Internet Exchange Points (IXPs): Most local peering traffic routes through NIX.CZ in Prague to ensure efficient data exchange within the Moravian-Silesian region.
-This centralized peering ensures high reliability for localized traffic.
+This centralized peering ensures high reliability for localized traffic while maintaining access to the broader European internet.

-Bare Metal: Services are available through regional specialists and global providers like Latitude.sh or Leaseweb.
-These options offer high-performance hardware for workloads that require direct control and minimal latency.
+Bare Metal: Services are available through regional specialists and global providers such as Latitude.sh or Leaseweb.
+These options offer high-performance hardware for workloads requiring direct control and minimal latency without the overhead of virtualization.

 Power Analysis

-Ostrava benefits from a mature energy grid originally designed to support heavy industry.
-This legacy provides a reliable foundation for modern high-density data center deployments.
+Ostrava benefits from a mature energy grid originally built to support heavy industry, providing a reliable foundation for modern high-density data center deployments.

 Average Cost Of Power: Industrial electricity is priced at €0.20/kWh, as of December 2023.
 This rate provides a predictable baseline for operational expenditure, benefiting from a national energy mix of nuclear and fossil fuels that ensures a steady supply for large-scale operations.